AlienAsUsual/alienasusual.github.io/about.md

 ### More Information

-I studied History in school and am particularly interested in research and methodologies with focus on sustainable energy, animals, the environment and improving the human condition.
+Historian with an interest in research methodologies, visualization, sustainable energy, animals, and improving the human condition.

 ### Contact me